-This text reminds us that God in His sovereignty and working providence establishes government, even ruthless dictators ("For there is no power but of God: the powers that be are ordained by God").
 Paul was writing during the reign of Nero the Roman Emperor.
 These were dark days for Christians.
 Nero blamed the Christians living during his day for a fire which destroyed half the city of Rome (and which he himself may have ordered).
 He caused some believers to be immersed in tar, then ignited as living torches to provide illumination for his orgies.
 Others were sewn up in animal skins, then thrown to ferocious dogs to be torn to pieces.

 Here is Paul's point.
 In every ordered society there must be authority and submission to that authority.
 Otherwise you have a state of anarchy, and you cannot survive indefinitely under anarchy.
+In one sense, because of the moral depravity and wickedness of men, any government is better than no government.
+This does not excuse Iranian governments that torture people but is a general observation from Scripture.
+Because of the depravity of man government is necessary to keep evil in check.

-Any government is better than no government.
-So, God has instituted human government (Gen. 9:6), and no government exists apart from His will (Dan.
-4:17).
+We can be sure that God in the working of His dispensational purposes has instituted human government (Gen. 9:6), and no government exists apart from His will.
 Of course, this does not mean that God necessarily approves of all that human rulers do.
-He certainly does not approve of corruption, communism, brutality, and tyranny!
-But the fact remains that the authorities that exist are appointed by God.
+He certainly does not approve of corruption, communism, brutality, tyranny, and terrorism!
+But the fact remains that the authorities that exist are in the grand scheme of things appointed by God to bring about His own sovereign purposes.
 We cannot get away from this Biblical fact.